 FWCC recognises that our work in every part of the world is affected by a history of colonialism and racial inequality and has committed to continue engaging Quakers and examining the issue of sustainability alongside issues of privilege and historical injustice.

-The work of the sustainability programme included:
+The work of the sustainability programme includes:

-- Supporting Friends around the world taking climate action at the local level to protect God’s creation
+- Supporting Friends around the world taking climate action at the local level

 - Representing Quakers in a number of global interfaith efforts and supporting faith dialogue with governments on climate ambition

-- Participating at the UN climate negotiations alongside the Quaker United Nations Office
+- Participating at the UN climate negotiations

 - Convening the Global Quaker Sustainability Network to encourage collaboration between Quaker agencies on issues of sustainability and environmental justice